Family-friendly event on Sunday 28th April 2019

 Alongside a walk through Stody’s beautiful gardens, visitors will be welcome to purchase delicious homemade teas and scones by The Benjamin Foundation, from which the charity will take all the proceeds.
 There will also be a Butterfly Trail through the gardens, a treasure map and games on the lawn for everyone to enjoy.
 Stody’s favourite Shetland, Mitch the Titch, will also be dressing up as Wally and there will be some goats and their kids to admire too.

-Kate MacNicol, owner of Stody Lodge Gardens, said: “Our annual daffodil display is really special and we are excited about making the most of it with this fun and light-hearted event.
-Dressing up is not compulsory and all are welcome to attend but we’re hoping for a great turn out of Wally’s for an excellent group photo.”
+Kate MacNicol, owner of Stody Lodge Gardens, said: “We can’t wait to share our magnificent magnolias, camellias and early-flowering azaleas and bluebells with lots of Where’s Wally lovers.
+Dressing up is not compulsory and all are welcome to attend but we’re hoping for a great turn out of Wallys for an excellent group photo.”

 Entrance is £7 for those not dressed as Wally (hat and top), children under 12 free.
 There is good disabled access to most areas of the garden.
 Accessible toilet and parking available.
 Dogs on leads welcome.